 Wiki Camps and HEMA guided us to some secluded camping spots along the way.
 Surrounded by stars and firewood – the desert camping out here is a solid pass!

-The Hoffman Range is a great place to stop and explore some of the early history of the landscape.
+The Hoffman Range is a great place to stop and explore some of the early histories of the landscape.

-For the growth of tourism and the improvement of freight plans are well underway to bituminise the Great Central Road.
-Some sections have already been completes, so if you’re after a more adventurous trip on this classic road, you may wish to grab a permit from the Ngaanyatjarra Council and go, sooner rather than later.
+For the growth of tourism and the improvement of freight, plans are well underway to bituminise the Great Central Road.
+Some sections have already been completed, so if you’re after a more adventurous trip on this classic road, you may wish to grab a permit from the Ngaanyatjarra Council and go, sooner rather than later.

 Approaching the Northern Territory the Petermann Ranges jutted out of a landscape that for more than 1,000 kilometres had been flat, a sign of things to come.

-Crossing from Western Australia into the Northern Territory our trip up the Great Central Road finished with a Kata Tjuta sunset, it couldn’t have been a better finish to a great road trip!
+Crossing from Western Australia into the Northern Territory our trip up the Great Central Road finished at sunset at Kata Tjuta, it couldn’t have been a better finish to a great road trip!